 About me

-I am currently a Postdoctoral Research Fellow working in the Department of Mathematical Sciences at the University of Delaware.
-I currently work with Prof. Jing-Mei Qiu on low-rank tensor decompositions and their application to high-dimensional kinetic models of plasma.
+Previously, I was a Postdoctoral Research Fellow working in the Department of Mathematical Sciences at the University of Delaware.
+I worked with Prof. Jing-Mei Qiu on low-rank tensor decompositions and their application to high-dimensional kinetic models of plasma.

 Before joining the University of Delaware, I was a Peter O’Donnell Jr. Postdoctoral Fellow at the University of Texas at Austin, where I worked on algorithms for radiation transport applications.
 My research was supervised by Robert Moser and George Biros in the Center for Predictive Engineering and Computational Science (PECOS) at the Oden Institute for Computational Engineering and Sciences.